-Best Roofs for the CT Climate
+Best Roofing Options for Connecticut’s Climate

 Many homeowners adore the red clay roofing tiles of Southern California and want the same for their own home, but the reality is is that those just won’t hold up throughout the Connecticut climate.
 Opinions about the best roofing materials vary by climate and it is important to know which ones can best withstand the scorching summers and brutal winters in Connecticut areas.